William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

   - N.B.
 Forging not done at Trubschachen because of bulky equipment needed and risk of noise disturbing neighbours.
   - Knife Making
   - Musical Instrument Making
+  - Possibly using old saw blades from Zimmerei Hirschi or truberholz.ch (N.B. high carbon steel saw blades not the low carbon steel used for carbide tipped saw blades)
-  - from high quality scrap steel from a Swiss business
+  - from high quality scrap steel from other Swiss businesses
   - forged using charcoal made from scrap wood from Zimmerei Hirschi

 Glockenspiel